snabbco/snabb/README.md

 ## Testing

 The test script is fairly comprehensive.
-Tested on ARM, amd64, x86, with various combinations of libc.
+Tested on ARM, amd64, x86, PowerPC.
 I run long test runs as LuaJIT makes random choices in code generation so single runs do not necessarily show errors.
 Also tested with Valgrind to pick up memory errors, although there are some issues with some of the system calls, which are being gradually resolved (I use Valgrind SVN).

 Some tests need to be run as root, and will not be run otherwise.
 You cannot test a lot of system calls otherwise.
 Under Linux the testing is now done in isolated containers so should not affect the host system, although on old kernels reboot in a container could reboot the host.

-Some tests may fail if you do not have kernel support for some feature (eg namespacing, ipv6, bridges).
-Starting to add feature testing to work around this, but the way this works needs improving.

 The test script is a copy of [luaunit](https://github.com/rjpcomputing/luaunit).
 I have made some modifications to allow tests to be skipped, which are not really general enough to push upstream, although I would like a nicer solution.